fairtracks/fairtracks_standard/docs/fairtracks.schema.md

 #### doc_ref

-Reference to the JSON document containg the study (using the identifier of the document)
+Reference to the JSON document containing the study (using the identifier of the document)

 `doc_ref`